The Proxy pattern is a structural design pattern.

 }

-In the above code, we create an Internet router class, with a pointer to an object that provides Internet access.
-When a client requests a site, we will return a response from the Internet.
+In the code above, we create an Internet router class, with a pointer to an object providing access to the Internet.
+When a client requests a site, we return a response from the Internet.

-Using the Proxy pattern and the singleton antipattern, add the logging functionality of the client name and URL:
+Using the Proxy pattern and the singleton anti-pattern, we will add the functionality of logging the client name and URL:

 class InternetRouterProxy {